vespa-engine/documentation/documentation/tutorials/text-search.md

 ### Feeding the data

-The data fed to Vespa must match the search definition for the document type.
+The data fed to Vespa must match the document type in the schema.
 The file `vespa.json` generated by the `convert-msmarco.sh` script described in the [dataset section](#dataset) already has data in the appropriate format expected by Vespa.
 Feed it to Vespa using one of the tools Vespa provides for feeding, as for example the [Java feeding API](../vespa-http-client.html):

 <pre data-test="exec">
 $ docker exec vespa-msmarco bash -c 'java -jar /opt/vespa/lib/jars/vespa-http-client-jar-with-dependencies.jar \